AndrewJJack/chat-using-sockets/README.md

 Server Functionality
 - real-time chat for multiple clients
 - keeps track of connected users
-- disconnects users inactive for 30 seconds
+- disconnects users inactive for 10 minutes
 - disconnects user if name already in use
 - log is generated once the server is terminated
 - log file keeps track of users messages and when they entered and exited the conversation

 Server Architecture
 The server uses sockets to connect to clients, and select to